 (Introductory Speaker) Chief Scientist of Quebec

-Associate Director, John Sloan Dickey Center for International Understanding, Dartmouth College
+Adjunct Professor of Environmental Studies and Associate Director of the John Sloan Dickey Center for International Understanding at Dartmouth College

 Professor, Université Laval